 Mexico city is located in the valley of Mexico, established on the dry bed of the lake Texcoco.
-Situated on a high plateau, the city has a high altitude of 2200m above sea level.
+Situated on a high plateau, the city has a high altitude of 2,200 meter above sea level.
 It's surrounded by mountains and volcanoes, with the city itself lying on several geographical faults that make the city vulnerable to natural disasters.

 How to Reach (Modes of Transportation)

 By Plane - The Benito Juarez International Airport, located east of the city center, is the primary airport that serves the city.
 Another airport, the Licenciado Adolfo Lopez Mateos International Airport is found 50km southwest in the city of Toluca, and serves as the hub of domestic and low-cost airlines.

 By Train - Mexico's Metro rail system is one of the largest and most used in the world.
-It has 12 different lines and spread across 225.9 km around the city.
+It has 12 different lines and spread across 141 miles (226.5 km) around the city.
 Trains run every 2 minutes, which means waiting is close to zero.
 The Light rail has one line with routes heading to the south of the city and back.

 By Bus – Greyhound buses offer trips from the US to Mexico.
 There are 4 major bus stations in the city, with both public and private-run bus companies.